timothytt547/f1_time_bot/README.md

 6) Commit die

 # Issues
-- Some emotes in commands (For example, the custom emotes in certain `/f1` responses) won't show properly because your new instance of the bot won't be in the same servers as my original instance.
-Replace them with generic emotes or ones of your own choosing.

-- Not well commented but what do you expect.

 - Some functions could be slightly buggy.
 If it's something major that completely makes the functions unusable, let me know.